BrainCircuitsBehaviorLab/village/docs/source/system_operation/state_machine.md

 If the subject does not leave the operant box before the task’s maximum time is reached, the system transitions to:

 9. `SAVE_INSIDE`: The task is closed, and all data is saved while the subject is still inside the operant box.
-10. `WAIT_EXIT`: Until the subject attempts to leave and is detected by the scale.
+10. `WAIT_SUBJECT_EXIT`: Until the subject attempts to leave and is detected by the scale.
 11. `EXIT_SAVE`: Once detected by the scale, Door 2 is closed, and Door 1 is opened, allowing the subject to return to the home cage.
 12. `SYNC`: The system synchronizes the new data with a remote server or hard drive.